conedevelopment/sprucecss-site-eleventy/src/blog/why-you-should-choose-eleventy-as-your-static-site-generator.md

 ## Simple

-If you have any rutin with similar tools, it will be effortless to start with it.
+If you have any routine with similar tools, it will be effortless to start with it.
 Initializing a new instance is like a charm.
 Updating from v1 to v2 is like a breeze.

 In 11ty, all your stuff (almost) lives under the `src` folder (usually, but you can set up any structure you wish): your layout files, content, CSS, JS, and helpers.

-For templating, you have various options: Nunjucks (my choice), HTML, Markdown, WebC, JavaScript, Liquid, Handlebard, Mustache, EJS, Haml, Pug, or custom.
+For templating, you have various options: Nunjucks (my choice), HTML, Markdown, WebC, JavaScript, Liquid, Handlebars, Mustache, EJS, Haml, Pug, or custom.
 So basically, any JS templating language.

 You don't need a JS framework to run it, which means no client-side JS (by default, you can use any of them if you wish) when generating your site.